icon-project/icon_sdk_for_python/README.rst

 ==============================================================================================================================
-This document is for SDK based on ICON RPC **V2**.
-It doesn't update this page any longer!
-Please refer to the latest version SDK based on ICON RPC **V3** (https://github.com/icon-project/icon-sdk-python) instead.
+This document is for SDK based on ICON JSON RPC API **V2**.
+It does not update this page any longer!
+Please refer to the latest version SDK based on ICON JSON RPC API **V3** (https://github.com/icon-project/icon-sdk-python) instead.
 ==============================================================================================================================